anushukla1808/Exploring-Data-Selection-for-Weak-Supervised-Learning-Using-NLP-IR-based-Methodologies/README.md

 # Exploring-Data-Selection-for-Weak-Supervised-Learning-Using-NLP-IR-based-Methodologies
-This project focuses on selecting data for weak supervised learning, addressing noisy data in deep learning.
-QPP, an NLP/IR technique, estimates neighborhood quality for data instances.
-Useful for noisy data and labels, it enhances classifier training by treating data like queries and neighbors like documents, improving results.
+The project focuses on data selection for weak supervised learning.In deep learning sometimes, the available data may be noisy.
+This drawback can make it challenging to train the program effectively and may affect the results.
+The idea of QPP (Query Performance Prediction), NLP/IR technique, will be used to estimate the quality of the neighborhood of a data instance.
+It is useful when both the data instances and the labels are noisy as it provides an estimate of the reliability of a training data instance.
+The goal is to train a classifier on clean instances to achieve better results, drawing an analogy between a query and a data instance, and the top-k documents and the neighborhood of other points around a data instance.